crcx/parable/source/py/stdlib.md

 [ "nn-n"  over over lt? [ nip ] [ drop ] if "Return the greater of two values" ] 'max' :
 [ "nn-n"  over over gt? [ nip ] [ drop ] if "Return the smaller of two values" ] 'min' :
 [ "n-n"   dup -1 * max "Return the absolute value of a number" ] 'abs' :

-"The basic bi/tri combinators provided as part of the primitives allow application of multiple quotes to a single data element.
-Here we add new forms that are very useful."
-"We consider the bi/tri variants to consist of one of three types."
-"Cleave combinators (bi, tri) apply multiple quotations to a single value (or set of values)."

-"Spread combinators (bi*, tri*) apply multiple quotations to multiple values."
-[ "vvpp-?"   [ dip ] dip invoke "Invoke p1 against v1 and p2 against v2" ] 'bi*' :

-[ "vvvppp-?" [ [ swap [ dip ] dip ] dip dip ] dip invoke
-  "Invoke p1 against v1, p2 against v2, and p3 against v3"
-] 'tri*' :

-"Apply combinators (bi@, tri@) apply a single quotation to multiple values."
-[ "vvp-?"    dup bi* "Invoke p1 against v1 and again against v2" ] 'bi@' :
-[ "vvvp-?"   dup dup tri* "Invoke p1 against v1, then v2, then v3" ] 'tri@' :

 "Expand the basic conditionals into a more useful set."